Hunter Success Survey

 - Biologists determine species, sex, and age of the bird.

 - Feather characteristics of geese are used to determine species and age, but cannot be used to determine sex.

-Results of the HIP survey are combined with that from the PCS and band recoveries to provide an overall picture of the waterfowl harvest.
-In addition, these data can provide an index of what the composition (the age and sex ratios for each species) of the fall flight was, providing a check of the data collected during the breeding season.
+Currently, results of the HIP survey are combined with that from the PCS and band recoveries to provide an overall picture of the waterfowl harvest.

 A separate mail questionnaire is used to estimate sandhill crane harvest in the Central Flyway and those methods are explained in the sandhill crane survey section of this website.